OlexG/nodejs-react-forum/README.md

 ACCESS_JWT_SECRET = '9hmvkQYqwPyM5AwqirC8'
 REFRESH_JWT_SECRET = 'UeQ31thCgXWBqMvoBocC'
 ```
 Replace the ```URI``` with the URI if your own MongoDB connection.
-Changing the ``PORT`` will change the port on which the backend server runs however you will need to edit the ```proxy``` field of the client package.json to be on that port as well. ```TOKEN_EXPIRATION_TIME``` is how long it takes for a JWT access token to expire. ```MAX_COMMENT_DEPTH``` is the depth to which comments fetched.
+Changing the ``PORT`` will change the port on which the backend server runs however you will need to edit the ```proxy``` field of the client package.json to be on that port as well. ```TOKEN_EXPIRATION_TIME``` is how long it takes for a JWT access token to expire. ```MAX_COMMENT_DEPTH``` is the depth to which comments are fetched.
 For example, when setting it to 1, only the direct replies of a post will be sent to the client when a client fetches comments.
-The last to fields are any random values used to encode the tokens.
+The last two fields are any random values used to encode the tokens.
 Please make sure to change these in production.

 There is also a ```constants.js``` file in the client directory and it should look something like this
 ```